dichev/automation-suite/deploy/README.md

 Checking current release version of games cdn

 Options:
+  -h, --hosts <list|all>   [required] Comma-separated list of cdn regions.
+                           Available: asia-cdn2, europe-cdn1,
+                           sofia-staging-cdn, sofia-dev-cdn
-  -h, --hosts <list|all>   [required] Comma-separated list of cdn regions -m, --mode <blue|green>  Which cdn to by checked.
-By default will check both
+  -m, --mode <blue|green>  Which cdn to by checked.
+By default will check both.
+                           Available: blue, green

-Additional Options:
+Additional Options: (see global options)
-  -p, --parallel [limit]   When run with multiple hosts define how many commands to be executed in parallel.
-Set to 0 execute them all together.
-By default will be executed sequentially
-  -v, --verbose            Turn ON log details of whats happening -f, --force              Suppress confirm messages (used for automation) --dry-run                Dry run mode will do everything as usual except commands execution --quiet                  Turn off chat and some logs in stdout --wait <int>             Pause between iterations in seconds --announce               Announce what and why is happening and delay the execution to give time to all to prepare --no-chat                Disable chat notification if they are activated -h, --help               output usage information
 ```
 ## <a name="crons"></a>crons
 ### <a name="crons-execute"></a>execute